 From here, head upstream for a little less than a mile to see Hounds Run Falls.
 For those with handheld GPS units, you can find Hounds Run Falls at the following coordinates: 41.537106, -76.898126.

-While in the area, make sure to check out the fantastic waterfalls of Miners Run, which are just one stream closer to Ralston, and Dutchman Run Falls.
+While in the area, make sure to check out the fantastic waterfalls of Miners Run, which are just one stream closer to Ralston, Dutchman Run Falls, and the incredible views from Band Rock Vista.
 Also don’t miss Jacoby Falls which is located only a short drive away.

 [Click here for information on how to use the coordinates in this article to find your destination.]